Alan-FGR/aelum/README.md

         someData_ = RetrieveScriptData<float>("someKey");
     }

-    // data is (de)serialized automatically, but use this to know when script is being serialized
+    // data is (de/)serialized automatically, but use this to know when script is being serialized
     // so you can update the data before that if necessary (not required) protected override void BeforeSerialization()
     {
         StoreScriptData("someKey", someData_);
     }

-    public override void Update(){}
 }
 ```
 The script above will automatically persist in the entity, it will be saved to disk when the chunk is being serialized, and loaded again when it's being deserialized.
-All primitive types are supported along with collections and some core types like Vectors and Rectangles.
+All primitive types are supported by Store/RetrieveScriptData, along with collections and some core types like Vectors, Rectangles and Colors.

 # Pipeline

 ### Graphical Pipeline Tool (currently Windows only)

-ælum comes with a GUI pipeline tool to make your life easier, ideal usage is to configure it to monitor your asset source folders and keep it running in the background while you develop your game, new assets will be automatically imported and copied into the configured output folder, while code will be generated into your project for easy usage.
+ælum has a GUI pipeline tool to make your life easier, the ideal usage is to configure it to monitor your asset source folders and keep it running in the background while you develop your game, so new assets will be automatically imported and copied into the configured output folder, while code will be generated into your project for easy usage.

 #### Overview
 ![Pipeline Tool](Docs/pipeline.png)